ragoragino/ragoragino.github.io/_posts/2022-02-05-goaway-test.markdown

 This should fix the issue.
 However, I wanted to make sure before deploying the fix that it really does what it is supposed to so.
 So I embarked on writing a simple test - it consisted of creating an HTTP2 server that would send an HTTP2 `GOAWAY` frame on the first connection, and then would wait for the second connection.
 The second connection would be handled properly and a response would be sent.

-We start by writing the HTTP2 server with proper TLS configuration:
+We start by writing an HTTP2 server with proper TLS configuration:
 ```
 func startHTTP2Server(t *testing.T, certPEM []byte, certPrivKeyPEM []byte, responseBody []byte) (string, func(), error) {
 	defaultCloser := func() {}